 Collaboration between geriatricians, orthopaedic surgeons, and primary care practitioners and between the medical and non-medical disciplines concerned should be encouraged wherever possible.
 The Department of Health state that Fracture Liaison Services (FLS) should be provided for all patients sustaining a fragility fracture [132].

-FLS provide fullcoordinated, intensive models of care for secondary fracture prevention.
+FLS provide fully coordinated, intensive models of care for secondary fracture prevention.
 They are cost-effective and are more effective in improving patient outcomes than approaches involving GP and/or patient alerts and/or patient education only.
 The ideal approach is a service in which identification, assessment and osteoporosis treatment are all conducted within an integrated electronic health care network, overseen by a coordinator and utilizing a dedicated database measuring performance [133, 134]; (Evidence level 1a).

 Coordinator-based FLS systems are recommended, with a dedicated employee (a FLS coordinator) who, using electronic patient lists, systematically identifies men and women with fragility fracture, facilitating clinical risk factor evaluation, pathology tests to exclude secondary causes of osteoporosis and radiological investigation including BMD testing (Grade A recommendation).